 Mid-sized businesses should consider the Performance Banking Checking Account.
 It has a $30 monthly fee, but it will be waived if you maintain a combined average daily balance of $35,000 or more in business deposit accounts.

 As an account member, you can complete 250 transactions at no charge, as well as unlimited electronic deposits and wire transfers.
-You can deposit up to $20,000 in cash each month without needing to pay additional fees, and you can open up a Chase Business Premier Savings account with no monthly service fee.
+You can make cash deposits up to $20,000 each month without needing to pay additional fees, and you can open up a Chase Business Premier Savings account with no monthly service fee.

 Business Platinum Checking

 If you run a larger business, the Business Platinum Checking account may be for you.
 You can complete 500 transactions per month without a transaction fee, plus unlimited electronic deposits and wire transfers.

 It does have a $95 per month fee, but it will be waived if you maintain an average daily balance of $100,000 or more in qualifying business deposit and business investment accounts.

 You can make up to $25,000 in cash deposits per month with no extra fee, and all incoming wires and your first most expensive outgoing wires are free per statement cycle.